0xYahia/Front-End-Material/Study/Max Courses/Angular/Angular.md

   - don't need to check all components for changes
   - more efficient and faster than classic change detection
   - smaller bundle size

+#### 672: Reading & updating Signals values
+**Note** &rarr; Signals return WritableSignal and ReadableSignal **NOTE** &rarr; computed signal is a signal that depends on other signals, and it's value is computed based on the values of the other signals and not writable signals

+#### Computed signals are both lazily evaluated and memoized
+- doubleCount's derivation function does not run to calculate its value until the first time you read doubleCount.
+The calculated value is then cached, and if you read doubleCount again, it will return the cached value without recalculating.

+- If you then change count, Angular knows that doubleCount's cached value is no longer valid, and the next time you read doubleCount - its new value will be calculated.

+- As a result, you can safely perform computationally expensive derivations in computed signals, such as filtering arrays.

+#### Computed signals are not writable signals
+- You cannot directly assign values to a computed signal.
+That is,